 Still, it cannot be said that the left’s reluctance to embrace Roe’s core reasoning stems entirely from good-faith beliefs about constitutional law.
 In fact, Democrats’ unwillingness to truly assert and defend what Blackmun identified as the essential truth of Roe was accompanied by several occasions in which abortion rights were undermined, often with Democrats’ assent.

-Even when it became clear that the court was set to overturn Roe, the Democratic leadership in his primary against a pro-choice progressive, and President Biden arranged a deal with Mitch McConnell that on the federal bench.
+Even when it became clear that the court was set to overturn Roe, the Democratic leadership supported a pro-life representative in his primary against a pro-choice progressive, and President Biden arranged a deal with Mitch McConnell that would have placed an anti-abortion judge on the federal bench.
 In many ways, the Democratic Party’s tepid support of Roe can be seen merely as a convenience: By enshrining the right to an abortion in the Constitution, the court had removed the issue from the political sphere, relieving Democrats of any responsibility to defend abortion rights aggressively.
-(The Biden administration appears to avoid altogether.)
+(The Biden administration appears to avoid even using the word abortion altogether.)